Freshmichaelj/game/README.md

 4. git commit -m "" (inside of quotes, describe what you did)
 5. git push

+To SWITCH BRANCHES:

+1. git switch {branch name} *I believe this will create a branch if it does not exist as well*

 congrats, you have officially pushed, now other people can pull!
+You can also do progress on your own branch.